 So there you have it.
 Mr Beckham, at heart, is a diplomatic soul.
 Despite all the pressures and fame, there’s none of the insolence and dismissiveness that some footballers are famed for.
 He happily allowed ’24/7 Valencia’ to take exclusive pictures for the article.

-While the boy Becks and his Spanish team grabbed most of the headlines over the seasons, some little ole’ club on the Mediterranean coast got on with the job of winning the Spanish League twice, the U.E.F.A Cup and the Super-Cup.
+While the boy Becks and his Spanish team grabbed most of the headlines over the seasons, an historic club on the Mediterranean coast got on with the job of winning the Spanish League twice, the U.E.F.A Cup (Europa League) and the UEFA Super Cup.
 Indeed, they were ranked statistically as ‘Best club team in the World 2004’ by U.E.F.A.
 The name?
 Valencia Club de Fútbol…

-On David’s twitter account, after witnessing Valencia CF beat FC Barcelona in the Copa Del Rey final, Becks added: “Congratulations to Peter and @valenciacf” as well as “I miss Spain.”
+On David’s twitter account, after witnessing Valencia CF beat FC Barcelona in the Copa Del Rey final, Becks added: “Congratulations to Peter and @valenciacf” …I miss Spain.”